 The centre is open 365 days a year and requires volunteers assistance throughout the year.
 You will get the opportunity to join this programme for a minimum of 6 weeks where you will be working on a full time basis, 5 days per week – including some weekends.

 The local team organise a monthly schedule so you know exactly what you are doing and when.
-A normal working day is from 8am to 5:30pm with a lunch break of an hour around 1pm and a few shorter breakers in the morning and afternoon.
+A normal working day is from 8am to 5:30pm with a lunch break of an hour around 1pm and a few shorter breaks in the morning and afternoon.

 This varied role, along with large numbers of seabirds arriving daily will mean no day will ever be the same.
 Your time spent with the centre will see you working outside frequently and handling many different seabirds.
 Your work may involve: